-A leading Amateur Radio club based in Stillwater, Minnesota; SARA is made-up of ~80 members in Minnesota, Wisconsin, Washington, S. Dakota and Canada.
+A leading Amateur Radio club based in Stillwater, Minnesota; SARA is made-up of more than 100 members in Minnesota, Wisconsin, Iowa, S. Dakota, Florida and Canada.
 We meet in Stillwater and are affiliated with the Courage Center Handiham System, American Radio Relay League (ARRL) and Amateur Radio Emergency Service (ARES).
 Recognized for continued achievement, SARA has the distinction of being one of only a few ARRL Special Service Clubs in the Midwest.

 Membership is open to everyone – you do not have to be a licensed ham radio operator to join.